 Participants suggested the need to work closely with un-elected zoning boards, particularly during comprehensive plan updates, to help them understand the need to keep land open and explain why zoning changes may reduce the quality of life and environment for the area.
 They also suggest reaching out to elected officials on zoning and explaining why maintaining the rural quality of life is important for the community.

-One participant noted that local NIMBY (Not In My Backyard) movements have the potential to exacerbate already-existing environmental justice issues through zoning and development decisions.
-Wealthy, often white, portions of a wider community tend to have more political influence, and one participant noted that this power can be used to push polluting industries into poor and non-white communities or prevent new developments that could reduce food deserts or advance affordable housing.
+One participant noted that local NIMBY (Not In My Backyard) movements can potentially exacerbate already-existing environmental justice issues through zoning and development decisions.
+Wealthy, often white, portions of a wider community tend to have more political influence, and one participant noted that this power could be used to push polluting industries into poor and non-white communities or prevent new developments that could reduce food deserts or advance affordable housing.
 Community action, storytelling, and raising awareness of the consequences of zoning decisions were all offered as potential steps forward.

 Many participants shared how working on just and equitable transitions from coal can lead to new community and economic development opportunities.
 One opportunity that participants highlighted is brownfield remediation, the cleaning up of contaminated land such as coal plants or mines to make them useful for the community.